- In Class

 This first-year composition course introduces learners to academic writing and critical thinking.
 They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Indigenous communities in Canada.
 Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing source material.
 Learners present their written assignments professionally according to APA formatting guidelines.

-Learners will be introduced to basic pharmacy theory including drug development, pharmaceutical dosage forms, routes of administration, drug stability and storage, the dispensing process, interpretation of prescription information, and dispensing procedures.
+Learners will be introduced to basic pharmacy theory including pharmaceutical dosage forms, routes of administration, drug stability and storage, the dispensing process, interpretation of prescription information, dispensing procedures, medication safety, and drug development.
 Learners will also examine the role of the pharmacy technician in the health care setting.

 Learners will examine federal and provincial legislation, drug schedules and practice standards related to the practice of pharmacy in Alberta.
 Learners will study the code of ethics and apply principles to pharmacy-specific situations.